All exact Borel subalgebras and all directed bocses are normal: Introduction

 The concept of exact Borel subalgebra of a quasihereditary algebras was introduced by Koenig in \cite{MR1362252}.
 Exact Borel subalgebras emulate the properties of Lie-theoretical Borel subalgebras.
 Not every quasihereditary algebra has an exact Borel subalgebra (\cite[Example 2.3]{MR1362252}, \cite[Appendix A.3]{MR3228437}).
 However, Koenig, K\"ulshammer and Ovsienko proved in \cite{MR3228437} that every quasihereditary algebra is Morita equivalent to some quasihereditary algebra admitting an exact Borel subalgebra.

-Recently, Brzeziński, Koenig and K\"ulshammer introduced in \cite{doi:10.1112/blms.12331} the notions of normal, homological and regular exact Borel subalgebra to describe common feautures of the exact Borel subalgebras arising ``in nature''.
+Recently, Brzeziński, Koenig and K\"ulshammer introduced in \cite{doi:10.1112/blms.12331} the notions of normal, homological and regular exact Borel subalgebra to describe desirable features of exact Borel subalgebras.
 In fact, these three definitions are modelled after key aspects of the exact Borel subalgebras studied by Koenig, K\"ulshammer and Ovsienko in \cite{MR3228437}.

 An exact Borel subalgebra $B$ of a quasihereditary algebra $(A,\Phi,\unlhd)$ is \emph{normal} if the inclusion of $B$ into $A$ splits as a morphism of right $B$-modules and the left inverse of the inclusion can be chosen so that its kernel is a right ideal of $A$.
 Our main goal is to prove the following result. \begin{thma}[Theorem \ref{thm:main}] Every exact Borel subalgebra $B$ of a quasihereditary algebra $(A,\Phi,\unlhd)$ is normal. \end{thma} Normality is therefore not a special feature of certain well-behaved exact Borel subalgebras, but rather an attribute shared by all exact Borel subalgebras.